-There's even been some smart decisions made with the positioning of the keys.
-The control keys have been extended horizontally for easier access and higher accuracy, making this one of the best gaming keyboards for players who prefer competitive first person shooters.
+Asus has made some pretty smart decisions with the positioning of the keys here.
+The control keys have been extended horizontally for easier access and higher accuracy, making this one of the best gaming keyboards for players who prefer competitive first-person shooters.

 Gaming Keyboard Buyer’s Guide

-One of the big advantages often touted about PC keyboard gaming rather than console gaming is that the control scheme offers a higher level of accuracy.
-And when playing games like first person shooters, that usually tends to pan out correctly.
+One of the big advantages often touted about PC gaming rather than console gaming is that the control scheme of a keyboard offers a higher level of accuracy.
+When playing games like first-person shooters, that usually tends to pan out especially well.
 A gaming mouse and keyboard can change how you play in a pretty fundamental way, but a mechanical keyboard can similarly improve your performance dramatically over a membrane gaming keyboard.

-Related: You may also like our best cheap gaming mouse guide.
+Related: You may also like our guide to the best cheap gaming mouse.

-If you have the money for it and you’re serious about tracking down the best gaming keyboards, we absolutely recommend you invest in a mechanical model like the SteelSeries Apex.
-The inclusion of mechanical switches create a more tactile experience but also one that’s more accurate, and all mechanical keyboards come with anti-ghosting and n-key rollover too.
-That means that more frenetic typists don’t need to worry about their key strokes not registering.
+If you have the money for it and you’re serious about tracking down the best gaming keyboards, we absolutely recommend that you invest in a mechanical model like the SteelSeries Apex.
+The inclusion of mechanical switches creates a more tactile experience as well as one that’s more accurate, and all mechanical keyboards come with anti-ghosting and n-key rollover, too.
+That means that more frenetic typists don’t need to worry about their keystrokes not registering.

-There is a place for membrane keyboards.
-They tend to be more ergonomically designed and are usually significantly cheaper than one with mechanical switches.
+There is certainly a place for membrane keyboards.
+They tend to be more ergonomically designed and are usually significantly cheaper than those with mechanical switches.
 If you’re a casual gamer, a membrane model should be just fine.
-But if you take your gaming seriously, you’ll probably want to make an upgrade to a mechanical model sooner rather than later.
+If you take your gaming seriously, though, you’ll probably want to make an upgrade to a mechanical model sooner rather than later.

-One of the biggest specs listed by manufacturers of mechanical gaming keyboards is the type of switches used in their design.
-And the biggest and best name on the market is Cherry MX.
-Cherry MX switches come in a variety of different styles, so there are switches for just about every style of gamer, and they’re equally as worthwhile for people who simply prefer the feel of mechanical keyboards or are seeking out higher levels of productivity.
+One of the biggest specs of mechanical gaming keyboards listed by manufacturers is the type of switches used in their design.
+Undoubtedly the biggest and best name on the market is Cherry MX.
+Cherry MX switches come in a variety of different styles, so there are switches for just about every style of gamer, and they’re equally as worthwhile for people who simply prefer the feel of mechanical keyboards or are aiming for higher levels of productivity.
 These switches are identified by color.

-- Cherry MX Red is for gamers who want the least amount of resistance.
+- Cherry MX Red switches are for gamers who want the least amount of resistance.
 They’re quiet and responsive but don’t give you much tactile feedback.

-- Cherry MX Blue represents the opposite of the red.
-Keys feel heavy and have a satisfying click to them, so if you want to make sure that every keystroke registered fully, you can be guaranteed accuracy with the Blue.
+- Cherry MX Blue switches represent the opposite of red switches.
+These keys feel heavy and have a satisfying click to them, so if you want to make sure that every keystroke is fully registered, you can guarantee accuracy with these switches.

-- Cherry MX Black falls somewhere in between the Blue and Red.
-A game keyboard with these key switches is great for titles like real time strategy games where you need to repeatedly tap buttons as fast as possible.
+- Cherry MX Black switches fall somewhere in between the Blue and Red versions.
+A gaming keyboard with these key switches is great for titles like real-time strategy games where you need to repeatedly tap buttons as fast as possible.

-- Cherry MX Brown is the most balanced of the switches Cherry offers, and they find the ideal balance between typing and gaming, so they’re great if you want a versatile gaming keyboard that you don’t plan on just using for gaming.
+- Cherry MX Brown switches are the most balanced of the offered by Cherry.
+They find the ideal balance between typing and gaming, so they’re great if you want a versatile gaming keyboard that you don’t plan on using just for gaming.

-MX isn’t the only option on the market, and they certainly aren’t the only option worth your time despite the fact that they’re the most popular.
-Kailh is a Chinese manufacturer offering a similar catalog of switches and similar labeling, while brands like Logitech and Razer have their own in-house switch designs.
-If you’re really worried about the responsiveness when typing, you may be best off checking out switches in person before you make your purchase.
+Cherry MX isn’t the only option on the market, and they certainly aren’t the only option worth your time despite being the most popular.
+Kailh is a Chinese manufacturer offering a similar catalog of switches with similar labeling, while brands like Logitech and Razer have their own in-house switch designs.
+If you’re really worried about responsiveness when typing, then you may be best off checking out different types of switches in person before you make your purchase.

 Wireless or Wired

-If you ask any pro gamer about the best gaming keyboard, you’ll get a lot of responses.
-What you won’t get is a lot of responses for wireless keyboards.
-While a wireless keyboard can offer a more convenient gaming experience, the fact that the device needs to send a signal wirelessly means that there’s some level of input lag.
+If you ask any pro gamer about the best gaming keyboard, you’ll get a lot of varied responses.
+What you won’t find is a lot of support for wireless keyboards.
+While a wireless keyboard can offer a more convenient gaming experience, the fact that the device needs to send a signal wirelessly means that there’s always some level of input lag.

 For most gamers, that lag won’t make much of a difference, but serious gamers need every edge they can get.
-We’ve focused our attention to wired models for our best gaming keyboard list, but you can check out our guide to the best wireless keyboards of 2020 if you want something that’s cord free.
+We’ve focused our attention to wired models for our best gaming keyboard list, but you can check out our guide to the best wireless keyboards if you want something that’s cord-free.

-Macros are one of the most versatile tools that a gamer has.
-Whether you’re looking for a one button solution for launching a power in Call of Duty, an integrated way to check in on your pals on Discord, or a simple way to perform a complex succession of actions in your favorite MMO, macros can provide a solution.
+Macros are one of the most versatile tools that a gamer can have.
+Whether you’re looking for a one-button solution for launching a power in Call of Duty, an integrated way to check in on your pals on Discord, or a simple way to perform a complex succession of actions in your favorite MMO, macros can provide a great solution.

 In a similar vein to dedicated media controls, some keyboards come with knobs or dials that can be reprogrammed for a variety of purposes as well.

-The ability to create a laser light show on your keyboard is mostly an issue of aesthetics.
+The ability to create a laser light show on your keyboard is mostly a matter of aesthetics.
 After all, having the option to split 16.8 million color options across multiple zones isn’t something that’s going to have much practical use for the average consumer.
 But if you want to create an experience that’s uniquely your own, there’s no better option than customizable lighting.
-Razer offers perhaps the most robust lighting options now, but they have a lot of stiff competition in the gaming keyboard market.
+Razer offers perhaps the most robust lighting options available right now, but they have a lot of stiff competition in the gaming keyboard market.

-And despite the fact that many lighting options are so excessive doesn’t mean that lighting can’t be of actual value to typists.
-Lit up keys make it easier to type accurately in the dark, so if you regularly find yourself gaming after hours, you may want to at least track down a mechanical gaming keyboard that offers a preset blue, white or red backlight.
-Full RGB options probably aren’t necessary, but do keep an eye out for the level of brightness that the lighting provides.
+The fact that many lighting options are so excessive doesn’t mean that lighting can’t be of actual value to typists, though.
+Backlit keys make it easier to type accurately in the dark, so if you regularly find yourself gaming after hours, you may want to at least track down a mechanical gaming keyboard that offers a preset blue, white or red backlight.
+Full RGB options probably aren’t a necessity, but do keep an eye out for the level of brightness that the lighting provides.
 Some RGB lights are designed to be purely aesthetic, while others place a greater focus on functionality.

 Frequently Asked Questions

-There’s no consensus on the best gaming keyboards for pro gamers, but there are quite a few that are pretty popular.
-The SteelSeries Apex tends to be popular, but any of the listed keyboards in the $100 to $200 range is probably being used by a pro gamer somewhere.
+There’s no single consensus on the best gaming keyboards for pro gamers, but there are quite a few models that are pretty popular.
+The SteelSeries Apex tends to be popular, but any keyboards in the $100 to $200 range are probably used by at least a few pro gamers.